 Caravan of dignity for the dignified return of the displaced from San Juan Copala

-Translated by Scott Campbell from text at:
+Translated by Scott Campbell.

 Photos by Municipio Autónomo de Copala